-- I Understand and apply the basic physical methods of statistical analysis. - I Choose the appropriate processing method and data analysis. - 2 Perform statistical analysis via PC in different statistical software packages.
+- be able to understand and apply basic physical methods of statistical analysis. - have developed the skills to choose the appropriate data processing and analysis method. - have the ability to perform statistical analysis via PC on different statistical software packages.

 Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?